Christine Kajikawa Wilkinson,

 ’03 BS accountancy, W. P. Carey School of Business; ’03 BS computer information systems, W. P. Carey School of Business

 Jennifer Mammano Ward joined the ASU Alumni Association National Alumni Council in 2019, bringing with her proven professional experience supporting Arizona companies with their employment law and human resources needs.
-As the Arizona president of Employers Council, a nonprofit focused on employment law and human resources, Ward manages the Arizona operations of this regional organization with a strong focus on strategy and business development and a goal of exponentially increasing Employers Council’s ability to help Arizona companies.
+She is the founder of Jen Ward Law PLLC where she advises employees and employers on employment law issues to help make the workplace a better place to be.

 A certified Senior Professional in Human Resources (SPHR) and SHRM Senior Certified Professional (SHRM-SCP), Ward volunteers her time in the community as a member of the board of directors of Arizona Helping Hands and has been a member of the Junior League of Phoenix for more than a decade.
-She is a member of the Central Regional Council of Arizona Forward and Valley Leadership Class 39.
+She is a member of Valley Leadership Class 39.
 Following her graduation from ASU, Ward received her JD from the University of Southern California in 2006.
 Ward lives in Gilbert with her husband Jay (also an ASU alum) and their two sons, Bobby and Everett.
 In her time outside of work Ward enjoys reading fiction and practicing yoga, meditation and mindfulness.